gpbl/react-day-picker/README.md

 ## Styling

-A basic inline style is included in the component to create the calendar layout, but you likely need to setup your own CSS.

-See [this css example](example/main.css): the daypicker selectors begins with `.daypicker`.
+You need to setup your own CSS.
+See [this css](example/main.css) as example: the daypicker selectors begins with `.daypicker`.

 ## API